Tim Kennedy (fighter): Strikeforce

 Kennedy returned to mixed martial arts in 2009 with a win over Nick Thompson at Strikeforce Challengers: Villasenor vs. Cyborg in Kent, Washington.
 He followed this up with an impressive win over Zak Cummings in the main event of ShoMMA 3.

 Kennedy fought Trevor Prangley on June 16, 2010, at Strikeforce: Los Angeles.
-Kennedy won the fight via Submission (Rear-Naked Choke) in the first round.
+He won via Submission (Rear-Naked Choke) in the first round.

-Since his move to Austin, Texas, Tim has been training at Competitive Training Center and with BJJ black belt Phil Cardella at the Relson Gracie Jiu-Jitsu Austin Association.
+Since his move to Austin, Texas, Kennedy has trained at the Competitive Training Center and with BJJ black belt Phil Cardella at the Relson Gracie Jiu-Jitsu Austin Association.
+He received his black belt under Paulo Brandao and Royler Gracie at Gracie Humaita Austin.

 Kennedy lost a 5-round decision to Ronaldo Souza for the vacant Strikeforce Middleweight Championship at Strikeforce: Houston on August 21, 2010.
 He was expected to face Jason Miller again on March 5, 2011, at Strikeforce 32.
 However, Miller was forced out of the bout with an injury and replaced by Melvin Manhoef.
-He won via submission in the first round.
+Kennedy won via submission in the first round.
 He returned in July 2011 to face Robbie Lawler at Strikeforce: Fedor vs. Henderson.
 He won the bout via unanimous decision.
 He faced Luke Rockhold on July 14, 2012, for the Strikeforce Middleweight championship at Strikeforce: Rockhold vs. Kennedy.
 He lost the fight via unanimous decision.

 Kennedy was expected to face Trevor Smith on November 3, 2012, at Strikeforce: Cormier vs. Mir.
 However, the event was cancelled due to injuries to headliner Frank Mir, as well to co-headliner and middleweight champion Luke Rockhold.
 This bout eventually took place on January 12, 2013, at Strikeforce: Marquardt vs. Saffiedine.
 Kennedy won via submission in the third round.